Lakota mythology

-Lakota mythology is the body of sacred stories that belong to the Lakota people also known as Teton Sioux.
+Lakota mythology is the body of sacred stories that belong to the Lakota people, also known as the Teton Sioux.

 Overview

 The Lakota believe that everything has a spirit; including trees, rocks, rivers, and almost every natural being.
 This therefore leads to the belief in the existence of an afterlife.

 Creation

 According to Lakota belief, Inyan (Rock), was present at the very beginning, and so was the omnipresent spirit Wakan Tanka, the Great Mystery, and the darkness Han.
 Inyan wanted to exercise his powers, or compassion, so he created Maka (the Earth) as part of himself to keep control of his powers.
-But he sacrificed much of his blood by doing so, which became water, and he shriveled up, became hard, and begins losing his powers.
-The water cannot retain his powers, and Skan was created.
+But he sacrificed much of his blood by doing so, which became water, and he shriveled up, became hard, and began losing his powers.
+The water could not retain his powers, and Skan was created.
 Maka complains to Inyan that everything is cold and dark, and so he creates Anpo, the Dawn.
 As Anpo's red light was not enough for Maka, Inyan creates Wi, the Sun.

 Maka now wanted to be separate from Inyan, so she appealed to Skan, who is now the supreme judge of the universe.
 Skan then rules that Maka must stay bound to Inyan, which is why rocks are bound to soil.
 In another version, when Inyan created Maka, she taunted him for his impotence.
 Inyan appealed to Skan, and Skan banished Han to be under Maka.
 When Maka complained that she was too cold, Skan created Anpo and Wi to provide light and heat, and when Maka complained that she was too hot, Skan ordered that Han and Anpo to follow each other around the world, thus creating day and night.